 There are a lot of similarities between debt settlement companies and debt settlement attorneys, but most debt settlement companies are more of a one-stop shop, providing access to everything you need to repair your financial situation.
 This may include access to a debt settlement attorney, saving you the inconvenience of hiring (and paying) a separate attorney.
 It’s also important to remember that some debt settlement companies can only work in certain states, and not all companies will include legal representation.
 You need to ask before you choose a company.

-Pro tip: If you read many debt settlement law firms’ descriptions of why you should hire them, the duties are basically the same as those performed by a debt settlement company, but the lawyers likely charge a higher fee.
+Pro tip: If you read many debt settlement law firms’ web pages explaining why you should hire them, the duties are basically the same as those performed by a debt settlement company, but the lawyers likely charge a higher fee.
 If you are simply looking for someone to negotiate with your creditors and get your financial situation back on track, a legitimate debt settlement company will have the experience you need and, in some cases, may already have working relationships with particular creditors.
 In addition, the best debt settlement companies will include access to a lawyer if legal problems arise, so you’re still protected.

 Key similarities